Rick Bowness: Dallas Stars

-Winnipeg Jets and retirement
+Winnipeg Jets and first retirement

 On July 3, 2022, the modern Winnipeg Jets franchise named Bowness head coach, replacing Dave Lowry.

 During the 2023–24 season, he spent time away from the team twice, first because of a seizure his wife experienced in October 2023, and then for a minor medical procedure of his own in March 2024.
 Associate coach Scott Arniel filled in for him on the bench.
 He was a finalist for the season's Jack Adams Award for "the NHL coach adjudged to have contributed the most to his team's success."

 Bowness announced his retirement on May 6, 2024, after the Jets were eliminated in the first round of the 2024 playoffs.
-He finished his coaching career with 2,726 games, the most in NHL history, and is also one of three head coaches (along with Scotty Bowman and Pat Quinn) to work in the NHL in five different decades.
+At the time, his 2,726 games coached marked the most in NHL history, and he also stood as one of three head coaches (along with Scotty Bowman and Pat Quinn) to work in the NHL in five different decades.

+Columbus Blue Jackets

+On January 12, 2026, Bowness came out of retirement to replace Dean Evason as head coach of the Columbus Blue Jackets.
+After a 21–11–5 conclusion to the regular season, Bowness signed a one-year extension with Columbus on April 16.

+Personal life

+Bowness' daughter, Kristen, is the youth program director of the Utah Mammoth.
+Bowness' youngest son, Ryan, is the assistant general manager and director of player personnel for the New York Islanders.
+Previously, Ryan was the associate general manager of the Ottawa Senators, director of professional scouting for the Pittsburgh Penguins, and was a scout for the Penguins when he won the Stanley Cup in 2017.
+Bowness' daughter-in-law, Jodee, is vice president of ticket sales and service for the Colorado Avalanche.
+Bowness' eldest son, Rick Jr., formerly worked for the Denver Pioneers men's ice hockey program and was a staff member at DU when they won the 2017 NCAA Division I men's ice hockey tournament in Chicago.
+He is currently a prominent member of the Colorado Democratic Party and a nominee for the 2026 Colorado House of Representatives election.
+Rick, Jr. also plays Bass guitar in award-winning Denver rock band The Lollygags.